rhafer/opencloud/services/sse/README.md

 ## Subscribing

 Clients can subscribe to the `/sse` endpoint to be informed by the server when an event happens.
 The `sse` endpoint will respect language changes of the user without needing to reconnect.
-Note that SSE has a limitation of six open connections per browser which can be reached if one has opened various tabs of the Web UI pointing to the same Infinite Scale instance.
+Note that SSE has a limitation of six open connections per browser which can be reached if one has opened various tabs of the Web UI pointing to the same OpenCloud instance.

 ## Keep SSE Connections Alive